Book News

 The false door (place of offering to the dead) belonging to the tomb of User-amen, Vizier during the latter part of Hatshepsut's reign, was found buried in front of Karnak Temple.
 The large granite slab had been re-used as part of a wall built by the Romans.

-- For more info visit drhawass.com
+- For more info visit discovery.com

 March 2009